York Dialectic Union

-The York Dialectic Union - previously known as the York Union - is the University of York’s union debating society.
+The York Union - previously known as the York Dialectic Union - is the University of York’s union debating society.
 Originally founded in 2013, the Union is affiliated with the University of York Students' Union and membership is limited to students at the University.
 It hosts distinguished speakers and debates on a regular basis as well as social events and formal dinners for its members.

 History

-The original York Union arose from a branch of Nouse Events (founded 2012), affiliated to the University’s venerable student paper Nouse.
+The original York Union arose from a branch of Nouse Events (founded 2012), affiliated to the University’s student paper Nouse.
 At this time, debates and addresses were not attended by a wide range of students, and thus a separate organisation was created with a purpose of publicising and hosting these events.
 This ultimately led to the founding of an independent society in the traditions of similar institutions at other universities, the York Union, in 2013.
 The Union’s original founders were students Adam Seldon and Harry Lambert.

 The Union was negatively affected by COVID-19.
 Due to safety restrictions, attendance and popularity decreased, with events ending in 2022.
 Following the end of the pandemic, the union was reaffiliated with YUSU before the start of Autumn Term in 2023.
 From this point onwards, the society has been known as the York Dialectic Union.
-The principal founders of the second incarnation were students Findlay Milne, Adam Moses, Josef Bräutigam, Cameron Bennett, and Henry Howard.
 The York Dialectic Union was founded with a distinct ethos of accessibility and anti-elitism, hence why their debates are not subject to formal dress requirements.

-Its first President under the new banner was Findlay Milne, elected in Spring 2023.
-During his presidency, the Union began by hosting a soldier recently returned from the Ukrainian front.
-The second President was Adam Moses.
-Speakers during this term included former drug kingpin Shaun Atwood, ex-jihadist Manwar Ali, SDP leader William Clouston, Labour Party MP Rachel Maskell and former Labour Party leader Jeremy Corbyn.
+Speakers since 2023 included former drug kingpin Shaun Atwood, ex-jihadist Manwar Ali, SDP leader William Clouston, Labour Party MP Rachel Maskell and former Labour Party leader Jeremy Corbyn.
 Corbyn took part in a debate on the introduction of a wealth tax hosted in the university's Piazza Building, with spaces for non-members selling out within days.